P0TAT037/Cheatsheets/.NET/ASP.NET/WebApi/README.md

 var builder = WebApplication.CreateBuilder();
 ```

-The builder allows us to add configuration sources and services
+The builder allows us to add (register) configuration sources and services

 ### configuration

-Configuration is a set of variables with values that can be used throughout the program to apply some settings.
+Configuration is a set of variables with values that can be used by the program to apply some settings.
 For example if we want to set a database connection string we can put it in a variable called "ConnectionString" in the configuration. and if we needed to change the database we can just change that variable.

-the builder allows us to add multiple sources to read the configuration from. one of the most popular sources are json files.
+the builder allows us to add multiple sources to read the configuration from. the most popular source being json files, specifically appsettings.json which is created by default in the new project template and automatically registered as a configuration source without explicitly registering it.

 ASP.NET reads configuration by default from some different sources like